headshot1

 JENNIFER DEGL

-AUTHOR, SPEAKER, MATERNAL & NEONATAL HEALTH ADVOCATE
+SCHOOL LEADER, AUTHOR, SPEAKER, MATERNAL & NEONATAL HEALTH ADVOCATE

 SPEAKING FOR MOMS & BABIES, INC.